 The Board has appointed a Remuneration Committee consisting of Chairman of the Board Peter Rothschild and Board member Anthon Jahreskog.
+Anthon Jahreskog is Chairman of the Remuneration Committee.

-The Remuneration Committee shall prepare questions regarding remuneration and other terms of employment for the President and other senior executives who together form the company management.
+The Remuneration Committee shall prepare questions regarding remuneration and other terms of employment for the CEO and other senior executives who together form the company management.
+The Remuneration Committee has held three meetings.
+Peter Rothschild and Anthon Jahreskog were present at all three meetings.

 Principles for remuneration to senior executives are set at the Annual General Meeting.
-The remuneration committee's task is to prepare proposals in accordance with these principles.
+The remuneration committee's task is to prepare proposals for senior executives in accordance with these principles.